Austria's far-right Freedom Party asked to form government – DW – 01/06/2025

 Austrian President Alexander Van der Bellen on Monday tasked Herbert Kickl, the leader of the far-right Freedom Party of Austria (FPÖ), with the formation of a new government.

-Van der Bellen's offer came after Chancellor Karl Nehammer handed in his resignation on Saturday.
+Van der Bellen's offer came after Chancellor Karl Nehammer handed in his resignation on Saturday over the collapse of coalition talks that had excluded the FPÖ.

 Why is Austria's far right forming the government?